jovmlads/prp-starter/README-for-DUMMIES.md

 - **What they do:** Break complex projects into independent Epics with definitive feature lists for parallel development
 - **When to use:** Enterprise projects, multiple teams, 3+ month timelines
 - **Example:** `/project-epic-breakdown "e-commerce platform with inventory, analytics, multi-channel"`
-- **Result:** Creates Epic summary table with complete feature breakdown (comprehensive like automated Jira), team assignments, implementation commands, and parallel development roadmap
+- **Result:** Creates Epic summary table with complete feature breakdown (comprehensive like automated Jira), team assignments, implementation commands, parallel development roadmap, **and Jira-ready CSV import file** for instant project setup

 ---